HazyResearch/ThunderKittens/README.md

 ## Installation

-**ThunderKittens is a header-only library**.
+**ThunderKittens itself is a header-only library**.
 The library itself does not require any installation; just clone the repo, and include `kittens.cuh`.
 Easy money.

 #### Hardware requirements

 * ThunderKittens is mainly built and tested for Hopper and Blackwell GPUs.
-* We make our best effort to support Ampere GPUs too, but some features may not work correctly.
-Contributions are welcome!
+* We no longer actively support Ampere GPUs.
+However, contributions are welcomed!

 #### Build requirements

-But ThunderKittens does use a bunch of modern stuff, so it has fairly aggressive requirements.
+ThunderKittens does use a bunch of modern stuff, so it has fairly aggressive requirements.

-* **CUDA 12.6+**.
+* **CUDA 12.8+**.
 Anything after CUDA 12.1 will _probably_ work, but you'll likely end up with serialized wgmma pipelines on H100s due to a bug in those earlier versions of CUDA.
-We do our dev work on CUDA 12.6-12.9, because we want our kittens to play in the nicest, most modern environment possible.
+We do our dev work on CUDA 12.8-13.1, because we want our kittens to play in the nicest, most modern environment possible.
 Make sure you run the following to set up your CUDA environment properly:

     ```bash
     export CUDA_HOME=/usr/local/cuda-<YOUR-CUDA-VERSION> # ex. cuda-12.6